MetaMask/SIPs/SIPS/sip-20.md

 });
 ```
 #### `snap_getWebSockets`
 This method allows a Snap to retrieve a list of all currently open WebSocket connections.
-It returns an array of objects, each containing the unique identifier and URL of the connection.
+It returns an array of objects, each containing the unique identifier, the optional protocols and the URL of the connection.

 - `id` - The unique identifier of the WebSocket connection.
 - `url` - The URL of the WebSocket connection.